DCAF: Activities

 DCAF states that it provides in‐country advisory support and practical assistance programmes, identifies recommendations and good practices, develops and promotes norms and standards, and conducts tailored policy research.
-In 2017, DCAF supported national and international partners in more than 70 countries.
 The think tank reports that it collaborates with international organizations, such as the United Nations, NATO, the African Union, the Organization for Security and Co-operation in Europe (OSCE) and the European Union (EU).

 DCAF was ranked the 33rd (out of 65) in the Top Transparency and Good Governance Think Tanks and the 35th (out of 104) in the Top Defense and National Security Think Tanks on the 2017 Global Go To Think Tank Index The foundation is one of only seven institutions worldwide represented in both categories.
 Likewise, an external evaluation published in 2014 assessed that DCAF "has an excellent reputation as an organization with solid expertise".

 Infrastructure, staff and budget

 DCAF is headquartered at the Maison de la Paix complex in Geneva together with its "sister centres", the Geneva International Centre for Humanitarian Demining (GICHD) and the Geneva Centre for Security Policy (GCSP), as well as the Graduate Institute of International and Development Studies (IHEID) and other peacebuilding-related institutions.
 In January 2018, DCAF became a member of the Geneva Peacebuilding Platform (GPP), a "a knowledge hub that connects the critical mass of peacebuilding actors, resources, and expertise in Geneva and worldwide".
 DCAF also maintains permanent offices in Beirut, Brussels, Ljubljana, Ramallah, Tripoli, and Tunis.

-In 2020, DCAF employed 210 staff, of whom 60% were women, from 40 different nationalities.
-Its budget was 29 million Swiss francs.
+In 2023, DCAF employed 220 staff, of whom 60% were women, from 40 different nationalities.
+Its budget was 34 million Swiss francs.
 Switzerland provided approximately 66% of the budget and DCAF's top donors in descending order are currently: Switzerland, Germany, Netherlands, United Kingdom, Sweden, Denmark, Norway, European Union, Luxembourg, Ireland.
 All funding to DCAF qualifies as official development assistance.

 Organization

 The Foundation Council is DCAF's supreme decision-making body.
-As of 2016 it comprises 54 states and the Canton of Geneva as well as four governments and two international organizations that hold observer status.
+As of 2023 it comprises 54 states and the Canton of Geneva as well as four governments and two international organizations that hold observer status.
 DCAF is organized as a think-and-do tank and at the headquarters its work is carried out according to four pillars: